DevGuilhermeMartins/workshop-springboot3-jpa/README.md

 # About Project

-Web Services is a Back-End application built during a practical project of the Instructor [Nélio Alves](https://github.com/acenelio), of the course [Java Completo](https://www.udemy.com/course/java-curso-completo/).
+Web Services is a Back-End application

 The application consists of annotating user requests by request and request item, also, presenting the product of the request and its category.